tests-always-included/tomdoc.sh/README.md

         -t, --text               produce plain text (default format) -m, --markdown           produce markdown
         -a, --access <level>     filter by access level

+    Parse TomDoc'd shell scripts and generate pretty documentation from it.

 For each TomDoc'd shell script you pass to tomdoc.sh, it will produce pretty documentation in plain text (option `--text`, the default) or markdown format